 1. Maintenance Scheduling.
 The assets that are more critical should take precedence over other assets when it comes to important tasks like maintenance.

 2. Asset Replacement.
 The more critical an asset, the more funding it should get for new parts or replacement.
-In general, it’s more important that critical assets work “as new”.
+In general, it’s more important than critical assets work “as new”.

 4. Failure Analysis.
-There are a few different techniques for analysing how assets have failed, how they might fail in the future, and what can be done about it.
-Of course, these techniques are often time-consuming and expensive, and should be used for critical assets.
+There are a few different techniques for analyzing how assets have failed, how they might fail in the future, and what can be done about it.
+Of course, these techniques are often time-consuming and expensive and should be used for critical assets.

 How Enterprise Asset Management Software Can Help

 Most Enterprise Asset Management ( EAM ) and CMMS software has the ability to help you prioritize your maintenance work based on how industrial equipment or machinery is.
 Some have numeric fields for assets that have health, safety or environmental impacts, and others will have user-definable priority fields that give you more flexibility.
 Some systems like Mainpac AI can also calculate the probability of failure and relative risk so that you always know when to schedule maintenance.